greenwaltc/kellogg-music-match/POSTGRESQL-PERSISTENCE.md

 ## 🎯 **Overview**

-Your Kellogg Music Match application now has **complete data persistence** configured for node restarts and system reboots.
+Your Affyne application now has **complete data persistence** configured for node restarts and system reboots.
 This document explains the entire setup and provides operational procedures.

 ## ✅ **Current Persistence Setup**